Thedougler/nTek-main/readme.md

 # **nTek**
 We hope to assist all the nerds out there who, like me, want there home to feel like it's straight out of the Jetsons.
-We will accomplish that by:
+We will accomplish that whilst adhering to the following guiding principles.

-**Who We Are**
 **Privacy First - Fully Local**
 We're putting your privacy first.
 With nTek, all operations and control stay within your home network.
 No cloud dependencies, no prying eyes – just you and your smart home.